redox-os/rusttype/README.md

 * Reading TrueType formatted fonts and font collections.
 This includes `*.ttf` as well as a subset of `*.otf` font files.
-* Retrieving glyph shapes and commonly used properties from a font, for a particular code point.
+* Retrieving glyph shapes and commonly used properties for a font and its glyphs.
 * Laying out glyphs horizontally using horizontal and vertical metrics, and glyph-pair-specific kerning.
 * Rasterising glyphs with sub-pixel positioning using an accurate analytical